KripKrop72724/Pagasys/README.md

 `FACE_MATCH_DEFAULT_MIN_CONF` (0.90).

-The `rebuild_face_enrollments` management command scans S3 for enrollment images, reindexes them into Rekognition and writes an Excel report.
-The Face Enrollment admin includes a **Rebuild Face Enrollments** button that runs this command and downloads the report, listing any employees with insufficient images.
+The `rebuild_face_enrollments` management command scans S3 for enrollment images, reindexes them into Rekognition and writes an Excel report while logging progress and summarizing any employees with insufficient images.

 Two primary endpoints power the workflow: